InfographicRetrieval/intent-aware-infographic-retrieval/README.md

 # Code for "Show Me the Infographic I Imagine: Intent-Aware Infographic Retrieval for Authoring Support"

-This repository contains a cleaned code release of the interactive interface used in the paper.
+This repository contains code of the interactive interface used in the paper.

 ## Included